FountainExponential/web/README.md

 ```

 ##### Injected Values
-Inline code is a span of instructions that are executed when the story passes that point, but the value the code produces is injected into the text.
+Injected values are span of instructions that are executed when the story passes that point, but the value the code produces is injected into the text.
 In this way the text can vary based upon the situation or show the stats of the other game systems.

 Inline code injecting a value in the text is made by containing the code with backticks `, but starting with an equal = sign.
 Technically it's an expression being evaluated and converted into a string.
 And example of showing different text depending on the situation: